lisiswebsite/lisiswebsite.github.io/_projects/it-follows.md

 title: ""
 description: "it follows poster redesign"
 intro: |
-it follows (2014) poster redesign design 202 | fall 2020
+ it follows (2014) poster redesign <br>
+ design 202 | fall 2020 <br>
-adobe illustrator & photoshop
+ adobe illustrator & photoshop <br>
  applied the aesthetic of 1950s b-movie posters to a contemporary horror film set in an ambiguous time period

 thumbnail: "/it-follows.png"

 ---